University Policy Number 1113

 - To assure that University Projects achieve their approved objectives.
 In order to ensure efficient and effective coordination with all affected university activities, University Projects will conform with the planning, control and direction of the attached implementation procedures.

-A. University Project: A non-routine activity that has a significant impact on the university, crosses one or more divisional lines, and is large in scope and/or cost.
+University Project: A non-routine activity that has a significant impact on the university, crosses one or more divisional lines, and is large in scope and/or cost.
 It comprises a set of smaller tasks to be performed, either sequentially or in parallel, with clear timelines, budget constraints, clients, and deliverables.
-To determine whether individual projects fall within the scope of this policy, management should complete the University Project Criteria Checklist found in the Attachments to this Policy.
+To determine whether individual projects fall within the scope of this policy, management should complete the University Project Criteria Worksheet on the PMO website, http://pmo.gmu.edu.

-1. Executive Council reviews and approves/disapproves University Project proposals.
-Executive Council members will support the proper lines of authority exercised by project managers.
+- Executive Council reviews and approves/disapproves University Project proposals.
+Executive Council members will support the proper lines of authority exercised by Project Managers.

-3. Project Manager develops the Project Proposal and completes the implemented procedures for managing University Projects.
-The Project Manager may also be the Project Leader.
+- Project Manager develops the Project Proposal and completes the implemented procedures for managing University Projects.

-b.
-Using appropriate “Project Management” tools, implements the Project Plan, completes the project and provides an evaluation of process and
+- Using appropriate “Project Management” tools, implements the Project Plan, completes the project and provides an evaluation of process and results;

-c.
-At designed intervals, reports to Project Sponsor on the project’s progress, including adherence to cost and timeline objectives and feedback from stakeholders and customers; and reports on proposed strategies to mitigate security threats or risks;
+- At designed intervals, reports to Project Sponsor on the project’s progress, including adherence to cost and timeline objectives and feedback from stakeholders and customers; and reports on proposed strategies to mitigate security threats or risks; and

-a.
-Completes assigned project tasks as directed by the Project Leader according to the Project Plan.
+- Completes assigned project tasks as directed by the Project Manager according to the Project Plan.

 A. Project Proposal Phase